By Dr. Susan Murrmann

-Here are the far from 50 facts you should know.
+Here is the far from 50 facts you should know.

 So what are the physical changes occurring that would give rise to these symptoms?

 If you are a commercial junkie like me, you should realize that anytime there is something or someone that is depressed, there are a hundred and one ways to turn it around!
-The pharmaceutical companies were the first to jump on board with what I now call the “vagina wars” by creating estrogen based vaginal creams to improve the above symptoms of dryness and painful intercourse.
-It all sounds good on paper until you throw in the estrogen/breast cancer scare and the mess of a cream in the vagina.
+The pharmaceutical companies were the first to jump on board with what I now call the “vagina wars” by creating estrogen-based vaginal creams to improve the above symptoms of dryness and painful intercourse.
+It all sounds good on paper until you throw in the estrogen/breast cancer scare and the mess of cream in the vagina.
 Oral forms of estrogen can be helpful but probably do not reach the vaginal tissue as much.
 Don’t get me wrong, I think hormones are an important piece of the aging puzzle of our bodies but not every woman is a candidate for hormonal therapy…and that’s where the relationship gets complicated.
-Thankfully there are over the counter PH balancing gels and probiotics for the vagina that help to keep the same vaginal environment that we are used to.
-While the products do relieve some symptoms, they will not stop the age related changes from progressing during our lifetime.
+Thankfully there is over-the-counter PH balancing gels and probiotics for the vagina that help to keep the same vaginal environment that we are used to.
+While the products do relieve some symptoms, they will not stop the age-related changes from progressing during our lifetime.
 Even the newest pharmaceutical non-hormonal concoction designed for vaginal atrophy (can’t we find a better word?) has limited potential.